How Much Does It Cost to Live In Puerto Rico?

 How Does the Average Person Spend Their Money in Puerto Rico?

-Food is a large expense for the people living in Puerto Rico, taking up more than 38% of one’s salary.
+Food is a considerable expense for the people living in Puerto Rico, taking up more than 36% of one’s salary.

 This is normal for most countries of the world.

-The second biggest expense in Puerto Rico are the rents, though they aren’t that expensive, in comparison with other prices in the country.
+The second biggest expense in Puerto Rico is the rent, though they aren’t that expensive, compared with other prices in the country.

-Restaurants are always in the top four biggest expenses because there are many people who eat in them three times a day.
+Restaurants are always in the top four most significant expenses because there are many people who eat in them three times a day.

 Clothing takes up the least of an average person’s income, as in most countries.